-In Pulsar's load manager there is support for automatic load shedding.
-This means that whenever the system recognized a particular broker is overloaded, it will force some traffic to be reassigned to less loaded brokers.
+The support for automatic load shedding is avaliable in the load manager of Pulsar.
+This means that whenever the system recognizes a particular broker is overloaded, the system forces some traffic to be reassigned to less loaded brokers.

-When a broker is identifies as overloaded, it will force to "unload" a subset of the bundles, the ones with higher traffic, that make up for the overload percentage.
+When a broker is identified as overloaded, the broker forces to "unload" a subset of the bundles, the ones with higher traffic, that make up for the overload percentage.

-For example, the default threshold is 85% and if a broker is over quota at 95% CPU usage, then it will unload the percent difference plus a 5% margin:
+For example, the default threshold is 85% and if a broker is over quota at 95% CPU usage, then the broker unloads the percent difference plus a 5% margin:

 (95% - 85%) + 5% = 15%.

-Given the selection of bundles to offload is based on traffic (as a proxy measure for cpu, network and memory), broker will unload bundles for at least 15% of traffic.
+Given the selection of bundles to offload is based on traffic (as a proxy measure for cpu, network and memory), broker unloads bundles for at least 15% of traffic.

-The automatic load shedding is enabled by default and can be disabled with this setting:
+The automatic load shedding is enabled by default and you can disable the automatic load shedding with this setting:

 # Enable/disable automatic bundle unloading for load-shedding loadBalancerSheddingEnabled=true